 So rather than busting your ass trying to come up with new products and ideas all the time, let’s just focus on selling the thing you already have and give your sales page a full make-over.
 Like an Oprah make-over, except without all the crying and free cars.

-1. Use relatable language you dingus!
+1. Use relatable language!

 Boring language is boring.
 That sounds really obvious, but most sales pages are total yawn factories.
 If a potential customer clicks on your sales page reads this…